Boil-Water Notice and Drinking Water Standards

 The Council is working closely with the Water Committees to ensure safe, secure and affordable drinking water for everyone from Council supplied drinking water schemes.
 Meeting full protozoal compliance (as required by the Drinking Water Standards for NZ 2005) will cost approximately $14,000,000 in capital improvements over the next few years.
-The Hurunui District currently have eight supply systems with permanent boil water notices, implying that these intakes are from high-risk waterways and have the potential for e-coli contamination above the maximum acceptable levels as set by the World Health Organisation.
-To meet the community need for safe water, the Council (alongside the respective Water Committees) has opted to install nine new Mixed Oxidant (MIOX) plants in 2012/2013 to these schemes.
+Two schemes, Hurunui No.1 and Kaiwara are currently on Permanent Boil Notices.
+These schemes are a priority in the council’s infrastructure strategy.

 Some plumbing fittings have the potential to allow minute traces of metals to accumulate in water that is standing in the fittings for several hours.